stkerr/PointyStick/README.md

     * I used 2.13.62732
        * Older versions may work and newer versions should also work
 1. Visual Studio 2013
+    * This is to build the GUI tool and support tool.
+1. Visual Studio 2012
+    * This is to build the PIN tool.
+    * You can use Visual Studio 2010, 2008 or others, depending on which version of PIN you are using.

 ### Building the PIN tool
 1. Open a Visual Studio 2012 developer command prompt.
+    * Or whichever version corresponds to the PIN version you are using.
 1. Change to the tools/PINtools/ directory.
 1. Make sure that the PIN_ROOT environment variable is defined.
 1. Execute build.sh.